payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 isNaN(number);
 ```

-It doesn’t equal anything, not even itself
+It doesn't equal anything, not even itself

 `typeof null` will return `'object'` so always do `value === null` instead